zzaassaa2/BioTestView/README.md

 This module accepts two different strings, one in each input box.
 The user then defines whether the sequences should be compared as DNA, or protein sequences.
 There are two different comparison options provided, to compare either by similarity or by alignment.
 Alignment will take into account the distance between regions of similarity.

+## Signal
+This module accepts parameters, an amplitude, frequency, and decay value, that is used to generate a graph showing the signal.
+The user can input multiple parameters, to stack multiple signal together.
+The is also the option to show a fourier transform of the data; showing the real component, imaginary, or the magnitude.